Want to earn some extra money to help with your bills? Then take a look at this ZipZero review to see why this is an app not to be missed.

 However, it does feel a little bit like they’re telling you what you can spend your money on.

+But, that is a very minor downside.
 It’s an easy to use app that gives you 1% back on everything you buy that provides a receipt.
 You can’t say fairer than that!
 This is certainly my new favourite receipt scanning app and certainly worth signing up to.